 Do students have the options to pursue extra-curricular and co-curricular activities?

 Ashoka University has an active Student Life department which is committed to engaging students outside of the classroom.
 We currently have several student-run clubs and societies on campus, in addition to music, arts, dance, and sports opportunities.
+Ashoka University also has a numbers of centres which offers students any support they may need in areas of their interest.

 What kind of opportunities can graduates of Ashoka University expect?
 Is the Ashoka degree recognised by education institutions abroad?